kalekseev/django-geoipdb-loader/README.rst

 .. end-badges

-Helps download and keep updated maxmind's geoip db required for django GeoIP2
+Helps download and keep updated maxmind's geoip db required for `django GeoIP <https://docs.djangoproject.com/en/1.10/ref/contrib/gis/geoip2/>`_

 Why and when to use?
 ====================

-If you don't mind installing and configuring official geoipupdate binary on your server then I'd recommend to use it http://dev.maxmind.com/geoip/geoipupdate/ This app was designed for quick and easy setup of geoip updates via django settings.
+If you don't mind installing and configuring
+`official geoipupdate <http://dev.maxmind.com/geoip/geoipupdate/>`_ on your server then I'd recommend to use it
+If you want a simple method to download db files via django command or schedule updates using celery then this app is the way to go.

 Installation